Shepherds-Scribes/william-perkins/markdown/golden-chain/transcribed/5-god-nature-of-god.md

 Gods exceeding greatnes, is that by which his incomprehenſible nature is euery where preſent, both within & without the world.
 Pſ.
 145. 3. *Great is the Lord & worthy to be praiſed and his greatneſſe is incomprehenſible.* 1.
 King.
 8. 27. *Is it true indeede that God will dwell on the earth?
 Behold the heauens, and the heauens of heauens are not able to containe thee: how much leſſe is this houſe that I haue built?* Ier.
 23. 24. *Doe not I fill the heauen and earth, ſaith the Lord?* Hence it is plaine.

-Firſt that he is onely one, and that indiuiſible, not many, Eph.
+Firſt, that he is onely one, and that indiuiſible, not many, Eph.
 4. 5. *One Lord, one faith, one baptiſme, one God and Father of all,* Deut.
 4. 35. *Vnto thee it was ſhewed, that thou mighteſt know that the Lord he is God, and that there is none but he alone.* 1.
 Cor.
 8. 4. *We know that an idol is nothing in the world, and that there is none other God but one:* and there can be but one thing infinite in nature.

 Secondly, that God is the knower of the heart.
 For nothing is hidden from that nature, which is within all things, and without all things, which is included in nothing, nor excluded from any thing.
 Becauſe.
 1. *King.* 8.
 39. *The Lord ſearcheth all hearts, and vnderſtandeth euery worke of the minde.* Pſal.
-139. 1, 2. *Thou knoweſt my ſitting downe, and my riſing vp, thou vnderſtandeſt my cogitation afarre off.*
+139. 1, 2. *Thou knoweſt my ſitting downe, and my riſing vp, thou vnderſtandeſt my cogitation afarre off.* [^4]

+[^1]: Transcriber's note: All three verses were quoted, but original reference only cited verse 13.
+[^2]: Transcriber's note: Likely intended to be Ex.
+3. 14.
+[^3]: Transcriber's note: Both verses were quoted, but original reference only cited verse 24.
+[^4]: Transcriber's note: Original reference included verse 1, but only verse 2 was quoted.